 This movie’s success resulted in a number of crime thrillers, including a few remakes.
 It also helped Marilyn Monroe’s career.
 Although her role was small, her performance left a big impression on Darryl F. Zanuck, the head of 20th Century Fox, who previously had her under contract, (but only in small non-speaking roles) and now gave her better roles as a result.
 This movie spawned a thirteen-episode TV series of the same name in the early sixties (although it focused more on the police, and only one episode really related to this movie).

 I did enjoy this movie, and I do recommend it (although some subject matter, such as a suicide that happens off-screen, might make it less palatable for young kids).
-The movie is available on Blu-ray and DVD from Criterion Collection, and is about one hour, fifty-two minutes in length.
+The movie is available on Blu-ray and DVD from Criterion Collection.

 My Rating: 9/10